s-a/sonic-sound-picture/CREATORS.md

 3. Check the result by opening the rendered file and simply play it within blender.
 4. Return to step 1 until you are finished and happy with the result.

+A template folder needs 3 files to be valid.
+Otherwise it will not show up in GUI' s template overview.

+- `template.blend` (Blender template file)
+- `template.json` (Template configuration)
+- `template.png` (480x270 Template preview for SSP GUI)

 ## Automation basics